 Avoid scratching the surface by lightly sanding between coats of polyurethane.
 When you sand coats, this improves adhesion without affecting the previous coating.

-For the majority of applications, 320 sandpaper grit will work just fine.
+For majority of applications, 320 sandpaper grit will work just fine.
 However, you can use fine-grit sandpaper, such as 400 grit sandpaper, for a flawless result.

 Can I Use an Orbital Sander Between Coats of Polyurethane?